hertzg/website/README.md

 * `./create-data-dir.sh` will create a data folder in which users' files will be stored.
 * `./create-htaccess.sh` will create `.htaccess` file for the website.
+* `./client-address-get-method/set-direct.php` will detect a client
+IP address from `$_SERVER['REMOTE_ADDR']` variable.
+This is suitable for HTTP servers that accept connections directly from the clients.
+* `./client-address-get-method/set-behind-proxy.php` will detect a
+client IP address from `$_SERVER['HTTP_X_FORWARDED_FOR']` variable.
+This is suitable for HTTP servers that are behind a single reverse proxy server.